 Emma teaches female founders about web & tech to arm them with the skills needed to build their businesses in an age where technical knowledge is synonymous with success.

-‘Certain industries do have specific ways of working.
-But technology in many respects is a great leveler.
+"Certain industries do have specific ways of working.
+But technology in many respects is a great leveller.
 When I worked in broadcasting, or newspapers, or gaming, or crisis management, or I was down at Burberry sorting out some of the accounting systems.
 The industry didn’t matter too much.
 The problems you faced were usually the same just with a different ‘industry packaging’.
 The amount of red tape and testing you had to do was the big difference between them.
-So, I found that going into gaming at 50 years old wasn’t a big shift in my career at all.’
+So, I found that going into gaming at 50 years old wasn’t a big shift in my career at all."

 In The Workplace

-If changes in education and the way we represent technology are the fuse, the workplace has the be the match.
+If changes in education and the way we represent technology are the fuses, the workplace has the be the match.

-Melanie Yencken is UX Design Lead at Google and founder of LondonTechLadies, a community of tech specialists focuses on empowering people to develop the skills needed to change their own work situation.
+Melanie Yencken is UX Design Lead at Google and founder of LondonTechLadies, a community of tech specialists who focuses on empowering people to develop the skills needed to change their own work situations.